CaptainZidgel/degroot-sort/README.md

 Please note this could render files unusable on other platforms depending on how Python handles their binary files (but when do you move demos to other platforms, anyway?) \
 Windows: `python ui.py` or `python cli.py` (on Linux, use `python3` or whatever you have python3 installed under) \
 Select a source directory: This will be the source of your files and where your files are organized.  \
 The program will ask you to write a long template string (called a "Matrix") for assembling your folders.
-It is read left to read and separated by spaces.
+It is read left to right and separated by spaces.
 Options:  \
 `servername` This is not the title of the server, it is the hostname and port you use to connect.  \
 `clientname` This is your in game name.
 I do not know if this is recorded at the start of recording or the end.  \
 `map` The map name  \